 Command By default, all commands not defined in the RFCs are prohibited.
 However, some mail systems use additional non-standard commands.
-You can therefore add these commands in order to let them pass through the firewall. commands in order to let them pass through the mewall.
+You can therefore add these commands in order to let them pass through the firewall.

 The buttons Add and Delete allow you to modify the list of commands.